Artifacts of Destruction

 This is the world of the seven towers.

-The Seklu (the energy beings) built the artifact, to provide a gateway to their world, and put a shield around it.
+The Seklu built the artifact to provide a gateway to their world, and put a shield around it.

 They gave it to the Fiklow, who hid it away.

-But here in the seventh tower, something retrieves the artifact from its burial place, and takes it apart.
+Here in the second tower, someone retrieves the artifact from its burial place, takes it apart, and modifies the barrier.

 There is a tiny hole now in the energy shield, with a small sphere surrounding the hole.